-Outcome 14: A borough where all residents have access to training and skills development opportunities and more people are supported into work
+Outcome 15: A Borough where all residents have access to training and skills development opportunities and more people are supported into work

-Objective How will we deliver the objective? a) Enable all residents to access opportunities to develop their skills, so that they can compete effectively for high quality jobs in the local and London labour market We will: Deliver an employment-focused adult learning programme (through our existing Adult Learning Service and network of providers) Improve the skills levels of local residents to access regeneration created jobs (through the Haringey Employment and Recruitment Partnership) Improve skills levels to support more people secure and progress in work (through the commissioning of the Haringey Higher Levels Skills projects) Work with a range of educational and employment support providers to develop a skills programme that responds to the needs of our key economic sectors.
+Objective How will we deliver the objective? a) Enable all residents to access opportunities to develop their skills, so that they can compete effectively for high quality jobs in the local and London Labour market Deliver an employment-focused adult learning programme (through our existing Adult Learning Service and network of providers) Improve the skills levels of local residents to access regeneration created jobs (through the Haringey Employment and Recruitment Partnership) Improve skills levels to support more people secure and progress in work (through the commissioning of the Haringey Higher Levels Skills projects) Work with a range of educational and employment support providers to develop a skills programme that responds to the needs of our key economic sectors.
 Provide English language courses (ESOL) to new migrants and those for whom poor English is a barrier to employment, including through the Connected Communities programme.
-Work through local and sub-regional partnerships to influence the delivery of the devolution agenda and maximise impact for Haringey residents. b) Increase the number of Haringey residents, especially from disadvantaged backgrounds and/or with additional needs, securing quality employment Work with Haringey Employment Support Team (HEST) and Homes for Haringey (HfH) to support more local people into at least 26 weeks sustained employment Support the integration of the Work and Health Programme (Central London Works) to support more Haringey residents, particularly those with health and/or disability or addition needs (e.g. offending background, substance misuse) secure meaningful employment Commission, as and when appropriate, employment related services for our residents, including work with employers on an Individual Placement Scheme for people with severe and enduring mental illness, and apply the same approach to people embarking on treatment for substance misuse. c) Support higher number of local residents, in particular those from disadvantaged backgrounds, to secure quality apprenticeships Develop a borough-wide Apprenticeship Action Plan Develop in house apprenticeship / paid internship / work experience offer by 2020 Build in need to provide apprenticeship opportunities in our regeneration and development activities including s106 agreements with developers Build in requirement to provide apprenticeship opportunities to local residents in our procurement and/or commissioning activities as appropriate to the activity Work with schools to ensure apprenticeships is promoted as a viable option for all students Work with local and other employers to create and improve access to quality apprenticeships for local people.
+Work through local and sub-regional partnerships to influence the delivery of the devolution agenda and maximise impact for Haringey residents. b) Increase the number of Haringey residents, especially from disadvantaged backgrounds and/or with additional needs, securing quality employment Work with Haringey Employment Support Team (HEST) and Homes for Haringey (HfH) to support more local people into at least 26 weeks sustained employment Support the integration of the Work and Health Programme (Central London Works) to support more Haringey residents, particularly those with health and/or disability or addition needs (e.g. offending background, substance misuse) secure meaningful employment Commission, as and when appropriate, employment related services for our residents, including work with employers on an Individual Placement Scheme for people with severe and enduring mental illness, and apply the same approach to people embarking on treatment for substance misuse.

+c) Support higher number of local We will: residents, in particular those from → Develop a Borough-wide Apprenticeship Action Plan disadvantaged backgrounds, to secure quality apprenticeships → Develop in house apprenticeship / paid internship / work experience offer by 2020 → Build in need to provide apprenticeship opportunities in our regeneration and development activities including s106 agreements with developers → Build in requirement to provide apprenticeship opportunities to local residents in our procurement and/or commissioning activities as appropriate to the activity → Work with schools to ensure apprenticeships is promoted as a viable option for all students quality apprenticeships for local people.